Elections 2020: Vice Chair and Directors

 - Only the election officer and the Administrator (and optionally the deputy election officers) will be aware of the scores obtained.
 No candidates will be given the scores.

-- The chairman will announce those successfully elected to the Board and then to the AGM.
+- The Chair will announce those successfully elected to the Board and then to the AGM.
 The chairman will contact each of the candidates privately 24 hours prior to the AGM.